Revlis64/Creapawn/README.md

   - Bug Fix/Change 4.
 Changes to team selection option within pawn storage box.

   - Bug Fix/Change 5.
 Small visual touch ups and text changes.

+  - Bug Fix/Change 6.
+Endure is now called "Defend All" and will defend all the player's pawns active in battle from attack.

+  - Bug Fix/Change 7.
+Heal All will now heal all the player's pawns for full energy.

+  - Bug Fix/Change 8. to the computer opponent's actions in battle.